AshRouth/SOC/_motions/Ending NEW HIV Transmissions by 2030.md

 {:.alert .d-inline-block .alert-primary}

 ## Motion
-SOC Notes: We have split this motion into two parts; the other part is in section E.
+SOC Note: We have split this motion into two parts; the other part is in section E.
+{:.alert .d-inline-block .alert-primary}

 Conference instructs the Party to commit to and support the following actions: